AutoGraphAD: Unsupervised network anomaly detection using Variational Graph Autoencoders: Experimental Results

-AutoGraphAD yields substantially better inference time as seen in Table \ref{tab:estimator-times} and Figures \ref{fig:0cont-timing}, \ref{fig:35cont-timings}, and \ref{fig:57cont-timings}.
-This can mainly be attributed to the fact that AutoGraphAD is GPU native, as it does not require a downstream detector as Anonmal-E, allowing for faster parallelisation and less time and resources spent on memory transfers to the CPU Anomal-E's estimators.
+AutoGraphAD yields substantially better inference time (0.009892 s) compared to PCA (0.0286 s), CBLOF (0.0323 s) and HBOS(0.0869 s).
+This can also be observed in training: AutoGraphAD (0.011305 s), PCA (0.0885 s), CBLOF(0.0454 s), HBOS (0.1359 s).
+This can mainly be attributed to the fact that AutoGraphAD does not require a downstream detector as Anomal-E.

-Furthermore, AutoGraphAD is capable of being more easily tuned by just adjusting the weight parameters of the anomaly score, making alterations on the anomaly score generation on the fly.
+AutoGraphAD is capable of being more easily tuned by simply adjusting the weight parameters of the anomaly score, making alterations to the anomaly score generation on the fly.
 Unfortunately, this cannot truly be done in the case of the estimators as their characteristics are set during initialisation.
-Some of the estimator' thresholds may be manually adjusted \cite{zhao2019pyod} \cite{scikit-learn}, but this is also the case in AutoGraphAD.
+Some of the estimator's thresholds may be manually adjusted \cite{zhao2019pyod} \cite{scikit-learn}, but this is also the case in AutoGraphAD.
 Finally, in the case of model retuning or retraining, Anomal-E's estimators need to be re-trained from the start as the PyOD's architecture does not support retuning \cite{zhao2019pyod}.
-Instead, in our case, it is very easy to retune both the model and the anomaly score, since attacks are determined from a percentile threshold that is relatively lightweight in terms of inference and training.
-It should be noted that the use of Robust Scaling for each sliding window's errors allows the model to be more resilient to anomalies, since extreme values do not dominate scaling \cite{https://doi.org/10.1002/widm.1236}.
-Finally, traditional anomaly detection methods are not the best when it comes to streaming environments such as NIDS \cite{app13106353}, whereas AutoGraphAD scales each graph on its own and its thresholds and anomaly score weights can be easily retuned on the fly.
-This makes it an ideal candidate for an NIDS system.
+Instead, AutoGraphAD is very easy to retune both the model and the anomaly score due to its design.